eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/knowledge-agents/development-view/architecture.md

 ### Matchmaking Agent

 This coordinating job is taken over by the Matchmaking Agent, an endpoint that is mandatory for any KA-enabled Dataspace Participant.
 For that purpose, the Matchmaking Agent supports the [SPARQL](https://en.wikipedia.org/wiki/SPARQL) specification with the effect that the dataspace can be traversed as one large data structure.
 Hereby, the Consumer-Side Matchmaking Agent will – as driven by the builtin federation features of SPARQL - interact with the KA-enabled EDC in order to negotiate and perform the transfer of Sub-Skills (=SPARQL Contexts) to other Dataspace Participants.
+See the [Knowledge Agents SPARQL API](api) for detailed information.

 ### Binding Agent